plewis/plewis.github.io/phylogenetics/papers.md

 Camin, J. H., and R. R. Sokal.
 1965.
 A method for deducing branching sequences in phylogeny.
 Evolution 19:311-326. (irreversible parsimony)

 Drummond, A. J., S. Y. W. Ho, M. J. Phillips, A. Rambaut.
 2006.
 Relaxed phylogenetics and dating with confidence.
 PLoS Biology 4(5): e88 (Uncorrelated relaxed clocks)

-Drummond A.J., Suchard M.A.
-2010.
-Bayesian random local clocks, or one rate to rule them all.
-BMC Biol.
-8:114.
-(Random local clocks)

 Eck, R. V., and M. O. Dayhoff.
 1966.
 Atlas of protein sequence and structure.
 National Biomedical Research Foundation.
 Silver Spring, Maryland.